Lebanon protests enter second week - Journal du Cameroun

 More than a quarter of Lebanon’s population lives in poverty, according to the World Bank.

-Almost three decades after the end of Lebanon’s civil war, political deadlock has stymied efforts to tackle mounting economic woes which have been compounded by the eight-year civil war in neighbouring Syria.
+Almost three decades since the end of Lebanon’s civil war, political deadlock has stymied efforts to tackle mounting economic woes compounded by the eight-year civil war in neighbouring Syria.

+Protesters are asking for a new political system — which they say has been dominated by the same families for decades — and an end to corruption, as well as voicing more personal political grievances.

+Blocking another street in Beirut with a dozen other young demonstrators, a 22-year-old said he had been up all night to protest corruption but also to demand his Lebanese nationality.